-At the J. Gonzalez Law Firm, we too suffer from tax season dread.
+At the J. Gonzalez Injury Attorneys, we too suffer from tax season dread.
 Whether you have numerous 1099 forms or several rental properties, gathering all your paperwork and attempting to navigate your way through your taxes can be an extremely trying and frustrating time.
 While broad tax-related matters aren’t necessarily our specialty, when it comes to filing personal injury settlements, we have the inside scoop.

 We are the perfect source to rely on to get some of your most hard-hitting questions about personal injury settlements answered.

 After navigating through the trials and tribulations of filing a personal injury lawsuit, working with your lawyer, and eventually receiving your settlement, there’s no doubt that all you’ll want is for your life to go back to normal.
 The team behind the J. Gonzalez Injury Attorneys understands this more than anyone.
 This tax season, skip the worry and dread and read on for five things you should know about filing with a personal injury settlement.

 This is one of the most important facts to understand before you begin to stress over your taxes or seek the aid of a tax professional: the proceeds received from most personal injury cases are not taxable under federal or state law.